Buchner ring expansion

 The Buchner ring expansion is a two-step organic C-C bond forming reaction used to access 7-membered rings.
 The first step involves formation of a carbene from ethyl diazoacetate, which cyclopropanates an aromatic ring.
-The ring expansion occurs in the second step, with an electrocyclic reaction opening the cyclopropane ring to form the 7-membered ring.
+The ring expansion occurs in the second step, with an electrocyclic reaction opening the cyclopropane ring to form the 7-membered ring. and material science (fullerene derivatives).

 History

-The Buchner ring expansion reaction was first used in 1885 by E. Buchner and T. Curtius who prepared a carbene from ethyl diazoacetate for addition to benzene using both thermal and photochemical pathways in the synthesis of cycloheptatriene derivatives.
+The Buchner ring expansion reaction was first used in 1885 by Eduard Buchner and Theodor Curtius who prepared a carbene from ethyl diazoacetate for addition to benzene using both thermal and photochemical pathways in the synthesis of cycloheptatriene derivatives.
 The resulting product was a mixture of four isomeric carboxylic acids.
 Variations in the reaction arise from methods of carbene preparation.
 Advances in organometallic chemistry have resulted in increased selectivity of cycloheptatriene derivatives.
 In the 1980s it was found that dirhodium catalysts provide single cyclopropane isomers in high yields.
-Applications are found in medicine (drug syntheses) and material science (fullerene derivatives).